How Deep Are Footings for a House? A Comprehensive Guide

 What should I do if I encounter rocky soil while digging footings?

-Yes, you can use specialized equipment like a rock auger or hire professionals to ensure proper excavation and footing installation.
+Using specialized equipment like a rock auger or hiring professionals can help with proper excavation and footing installation.

 How can I ensure my footings are properly reinforced?

-Yes, if you incorporate steel rebar or wire mesh into the concrete mix, you can significantly enhance the strength and stability of your footings.
+Incorporating steel rebar or wire mesh into the concrete mix will greatly improve the strength and stability of your footings.

 What are the signs that my footings may not be deep enough?